KevinLewisIowa/JoppaRailsAPI/README.md

 * GIT COMMANDS
+*
-* git fetch                         // gets list of existing branches
+* git branch                        // gets list of existing branches
 * git checkout myBranch             // if branch already made
-*

-*git checkout -b newBranchName       // creates a new branch with this name based on the current code you see *git add .                           // adds all of your changes *git commit -m "the message"         // gets your changes ready to push *git push origin newBranchName       // pushes your changes to this new branch on git *git checkout master                // checkout master *git pull origin master             // pull latest from master *git merge test                     // merge test into this locally *git push origin master             // push this merge to the git master
+* git checkout -b newBranchName     // creates a new branch with this name based on the current code you see
+* git diff                          // shows uncommitted changes from current branch
+* git add .                         // adds all of your changes
+* git commit -m "the message"       // gets your changes ready to push
+* git push origin newBranchName     // pushes your changes to this new branch on git
+* git checkout master               // checkout master
+* git pull origin master            // pull latest from master
+* git merge test                    // merge test into this locally
+* git push origin master            // push this merge to the git master

-*git push heroku master             // pushes this current code to heroku master (deploys it)
+* git push heroku master            // pushes this current code to heroku master (deploys it)

 * THIS NEXT COMMAND IS FOR GENERATING A DB TABLE, NEW ROUTES FOR THIS CONTROLLER, AND CRUD ENDPOINTS
 * rails generate scaffold [TableName] [ListOfProperties:type] (ie username:string email:string age:integer weight:decimal is_active:boolean)

-*LOCALLY NEED TO DO THIS TO START UP THE DB TO RUN MIGRATIONS *sudo service postgresql start
+*LOCALLY NEED TO DO THIS TO START UP THE DB TO RUN MIGRATIONS
+* sudo service postgresql start
 * rails db:create // only needs run once, maybe already done?
+* rails generate migration MigrationName
-*
+* rake db:migrate

 * NEXT COMMAND STARTS UP THE LOCAL SERVER TO TEST THE ENDPOINTS, AND THEN A COMMAND TO POST.
 * TO TEST A GET, DO SAME TYPE OF COMMAND EXCEPT REMOVE -d '{OBJECT}' PART